sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 4) “SYSLOG”
 ```
-In addition to the log level, the LOGLEVEL DB contains the logoutput file.
-After "log-level save" the logoutput will be persistent to reboot too.
+In addition to the log level, the LOGLEVEL DB contains the log output file.
+After "log-level save" the log output will be persistent to reboot too.

 ## loglevel_db.json
-Simmilary to the config_db.json, we will add a new loglevel_db.json.
-The json file will be added to etc/sonic/loglevel_db.json.
+Similar to the config_db.json, we will add a new loglevel_db.json.
+The JSON file will be added to etc/sonic/loglevel_db.json.

 ```json
 {